 These two advanced formulas are great uses of conditional functions.
 SUMIF adds all cells that meet certain criteria, and COUNTIF counts all cells that meet certain criteria.
 For example, imagine you want to count all cells that are greater than or equal to 21 (the legal U.S. drinking age ) to find out how many bottles of champagne you need for a client event.
 You can use COUNTIF as an advanced solution, as shown in the example below.

 Formula: =PMT(interest rate, # of periods, present value)

 If you work in commercial banking, real estate, FP&A or any financial analyst position that deals with debt schedules, you’ll want to understand these two detailed formulas.

 The PMT formula gives you the value of equal payments over the life of a loan.
 You can use it in conjunction with IPMT (which tells you the interest payments for the same type of loan), then separate principal and interest payments.

 Here is an example of how to use the PMT function to get the monthly mortgage payment for a $1 million mortgage at 5% for 30 years.

-Moving Forward with Excel Skills in The New Year
+Moving Forward with Excel Skills

 In the realm of corporate finance, it is of course common to continue using Excel alongside other software, because of how confident and familiar so many people feel with the use of this application.
 However, don’t be so sure of your competency if you’re not proficient in all of these functions; you can seriously seize a critical advantage by amplifying your abilities with this perennial application.